cachelack/Random-Rotation-Tests/README.md

 The other functions included perform a variety of simulations and compare our doSOTest() function against the classic Durbin-Watson and Breusch-Godfrey tests.

+## quadArtSims.r

+This file contains R code to reproduce the simulations and real data analysis in our article: https://arxiv.org/abs/2608.25918

 ## observed-solar-cycle-indices.json
 A time series of solar sunspots and intensity publicly available at https://www.swpc.noaa.gov/products/solar-cycle-progression but included here for convenience.